AgnosPCB/documentation/docs/Connect_to_the_microcomputer.md

-# Connect to the microcompuer
+# Connect to the microcomputer

  The microcomputer will do everything for you.
 Just pushing the ACTION button, you will be executing, all the steps needed in most of the inspection processes.